 Is it just me, or is this year already flying by?
-I feel like we just started 2017, yet somehow we’re already creeping in on Valentine’s Day and before we can blink, it’s going to be Thanksgiving.
+I feel like we just started 2017, yet somehow we’re already creeping in on Valentine’s Day.
+Before we can blink, it’s going to be Thanksgiving.

 Now, I wish I could slow time down, just a little bit.
-Seriously though – there’s so many more Valentine’s Day recipes I’m dying to make, and I just can’t fit them in before the big, romantic, chocolate filled day.
+Seriously though – there are so many more Valentine’s Day recipes I’m dying to make.
+I just can’t fit them in before the big, romantic, chocolate filled day.
 So…they’ll be saved for next year, and for now, I’ll share these adorable tartlets instead.

 Things are just cuter when they’re little, aren’t they?
-I have an obsession with tiny things, and whenever I see something that’s a smaller version of it’s normal size, it makes me squeee in delight.
+I have an obsession with tiny things.
+Whenever I see something that’s a smaller version of it’s normal size, it makes me squeee in delight.
 These little tartlets totally make me do that.

-It’s just that they’re so cute and little…and you know, chocolate.
+Talk about cute and LITTLE! …and you know, they’ve got chocolate.
 These little guys do double chocolate duty: they’ve got a coconut flour-based chocolate crust and a super smooth and creamy chocolate ganache filling.